Liberal Alliance (Denmark): Participation in third Løkke government

 In late November 2016, it joined a three-party centre-right coalition government alongside Venstre and the Conservative People's Party in Løkke Rasmussen's third government.
 Party leader Anders Samuelsen was appointed Minister of Foreign Affairs while Simon Emil Ammitzbøll-Bille took the post of Minister of the Economy and Interior.
 Additional cabinet members of Liberal Alliance were Merete Riisager (Minister of Education), Mette Bock (Minister of Culture), Ole Birk Olesen (Minister of Transport) and Thyra Frank (Minister for Elder Affairs).

 At the 2019 general election held on 5 June 2019, the party won 2.3% of the vote, losing 9 of its 13 seats in the Folketing.
-At the same time, party leader Anders Samuelsen failed to get reelected. resulting in his resignation.
+At the same time, party leader Anders Samuelsen failed to get reelected, leading him to resign the following day.

-2019–present: Vanopslagh leadership
+Vanopslagh leadership (2019–present)

-On 9 June 2019, Alex Vanopslagh became the new leader of the Liberal Alliance with MP Simon Emil Ammitzbøll-Bille leaving the LA on 23 October attributing poltical disagreements as the reason.
-At the 2021 local elections, LA achived it first ever mayor with LA candidate Emil Blücher becoming mayor in Solrød Municipality.
-During the election campaign to the 2022 general election, the party ran on a campagin called Du kan godt roughly translating to 'You can' or 'Yes, you can'.
+On 9 June 2019, Alex Vanopslagh became the new leader of the Liberal Alliance with MP Simon Emil Ammitzbøll-Bille leaving the LA on 23 October attributing political disagreements as the reason.
+At the 2021 local elections, LA achieved its first ever mayor with LA candidate Emil Blücher becoming mayor in Solrød Municipality.
+During the election campaign to the 2022 general election, the party ran on a campaign called Du kan godt roughly translating to 'You can' or 'Yes, you can'.
 Furthermore, Vanopslagh managed to acquire a large following on the social media platform TikTok especially engaging younger voters.
 At that election, the party received its best ever result receiving 7.9% equal to 14 seats making it the joint fifth-largest party in the Folketing alongside the Denmark Democrats.
 Following the formation of the SVM government, the LA is currently in opposition.
+On 17 January 2024, Pernille Vermund, the former leader of New Right, announced that she had joined the party.